fsfe/reuse-tool/docs/scripts.rst

 ==============

 This section contains scripts and snippets to help with the usage of reuse.
-Reuse already has a lot of functionality built-in, but there are still cases where reuse could use support from some external scripts.
+Reuse already has a lot of functionality builtin, but there are still cases where reuse could use support from some external scripts.
 A typical example is adding SPDX headers based on the information in the version control system.
 This collection of scripts and snippets offers help for such situations.